bavtech/works/Anotate_split/readme.txt

 then run the file_train_test_split.py

-it would create automatically the train and val folder with their respective images and label folder found within them with the files  placed accordingly.
+it would create automatically the train and val folder with their respective images and label folder with the files  placed accordingly.

-by default 1 of every 5 files is picked for validation
+By default 1 of every 5 files copied into train  is picked and copied into the val path.